andrii-z4i/ollama_local_run/readme.md

 ---

 System contains of two running modules:
-1. `Files processing` which is responsible for enumeration of files in directories and preparing the binary representation of data (embedding)
+1. `Embedding Files processing` which is responsible for enumeration of files in directories and preparing the binary representation of data (embedding)
 1. `Chat` which is responsible for connecting the prepared embedding for actual conversation based on it.

 To run the #1
-`python .\run_files_processing.py --directory-to-analyze 'some/path/to/files' --extensions md --verbose --reload`
+`python .\embedding_files_processor  --directory-to-analyze 'some/path/to/files' --extensions md --verbose --reload`

 To run the #2
 `python .\chat.py --system-prompt "I'm the customer of the Super Nice system"`

+More information about embedding logic in [UpdateEmbeddings](./docs/updateEmbeddings.md)